Photo courtesy of Alton Perrie

 Species: Tuna / Longfin Eel / Anguilla dieffenbachii

 Threats: Habitat loss and degradation, barriers to migration, pollution and high nutrient levels reducing oxygen levels are all threats to survival.

 Our work: Habitat restoration and improvement, monitoring, ‘steam-scaping’

 Description and distribution

-Longfins have an elongate, slender-body that is almost tubular in shape.
-They are usually dark brown to grey black in colour and very occasionally, bright yellow.
+Longfins have an elongate, slender body that is almost tubular in shape.
+They are usually dark brown to grey black in colour, and very occasionally, bright yellow.
 Tiny scales are embedded deeply within their thick, leathery skin.
-The eel’s skin is very sensitive to touch, helping them to “see” in its watery environment.
-Incredibly, throughout their life their head shape changes drastically depending on their lifestyle.
+The eel’s skin is very sensitive to touch, helping them to “see” in their watery environment.
+Incredibly, their head shape changes drastically throughout their life depending on their lifestyle.

 Help save the Longfin eel

 You can be a part of important projects by volunteering to help the longfin eel or donating to our Wild Futures program to ensure their survival.
 Conservation Volunteers New Zealand is working with the Department of Conservation mobilising and connecting people with nature, making it easy for people to make a difference and help secure longfin eel populations in the wild.

 We have urgent need of support for several practical conservation activities linked to the protection and enhancement of longfin eel habitat including: